iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 always start from scratch.
 Versioned reproducibility means tracking changes to the experiment state.
 DVC can determine what changes were introduced by the experiment and only run what's necessary.
-It only saves those changes, so you don't waste time or storage saving duplicate copies of data.
+It only saves those changes, so you don't waste time or storage on duplicate copies of data.

 ```dvc
 $ dvc exp run --set-param model.conv_units=128